server-os/server-image/README.md

 However, for most iterations, this can be cumbersome.
 Here, you can use the `bldenv(1ONBLD)` tool.
-To use `bldenv`, follow the following steps from the root of the smartos-live repository:
+To use `bldenv`, follow the following steps from the root of the server-image repository:

 ```
 $ cd projects/illumos/usr/src